tmedwards/sugarcube-2/docs/guides/guide-tips.md

 This is a collection of tips, from how-tos to best practices.

-Suggestions for new entries may be submitted by [creating a new issue](https://bitbucket.org/tmedwards/sugarcube/issues?status=new&status=open) at SugarCube's [code repository](https://bitbucket.org/tmedwards/sugarcube/).
+Suggestions for new entries may be submitted by [creating a new issue](https://github.com/tmedwards/sugarcube-2/issues) at SugarCube's [source code repository](https://github.com/tmedwards/sugarcube-2).

 <!-- *********************************************************************** -->